victorcarablut/ip-info-fe/README.md

 > Copying part of source code is allowed and you're free to integrate in your personal/commercial projects without any restriction.
 > Attribution is not required but always appreciated.
 >
-> ❌ Don't sell, publish or distribute as yours without modifying it, be creative. _(referring to the hole project)_
+> ❌ Don't sell, publish or distribute as yours without modifying it, be creative. _(referring to the whole project)_
 >
 > _(all other third party resources, technologies, languages, frameworks and libraries that i used)_
 >